easy-js/easy-amdtest/README.md

 * **\*options**: Object
   * **\*name**: String - Name of the test [framework](#frameworks) to use.
   * **\*opts**: Object - Options for the given [framework](#frameworks).
+  * **dependencies: Array - List of dependencies required for tests.

 ##### EXAMPLE USAGE: